- National Statistic: yes

 Deflator or price indices

-A suitable deflator (price index) – or composite deflator – is applied to each current price expenditure to estimate a volume series.
-The Atkinson Review (PDF, 1.07MB) recommends that deflators are applied separately for each factor and that the price indices should be specific for each service.
+A suitable deflator (price index) - or composite deflator - is applied to each current price expenditure to estimate a volume series.
+The Atkinson Review (PDF, 1.08MB) recommends that deflators are applied separately for each factor and that the price indices should be specific for each service.
 Price indices for labour and procurements should be sufficiently disaggregated to allow for changes in the compositions of the inputs.
 Currently, deflators are taken from a range of different sources to best represent changes in prices for each service input.
-Where suitable data are unavailable, the gross domestic product (GDP) implied deflator (acting as a generic price index) is used instead.
+Where suitable data is unavailable the gross domestic product (GDP) implied deflator (acting as a generic price index) is used instead.

 These series are aggregated to form an overall estimate of the volume of inputs used to provide each of the public services identified in the total public services.